ajlopez/TRun/README.md

     hello
 ```

-The predefined `do` task executes commands.
-If a command process returns a
+The predefined `do` task executes operating system commands, launching processes.
-non-zero return value, the task will fail.
+If a command process returns a non-zero return value, the task will fail.

-Note that the tasks can be nested, using spaces.
+Note: the tasks can be nested, using spaces.
 No tab is allowed in
-configuration fiel.
+configuration file.

+Note: the tasks have no explicit task dependencies.
+You simply write them
+as task at the beginning of the task.

+Note: line comments starts with `#`.

+## Inception

+Yes, I know.
+Nant and other tools exist.
+But I want to write a simple
+implementation, no XML file, no JSON, simple text with comments.

 ## Contribution